rohit-gajbhiye/Concurrency/README.md

 # What is Concurrency
-Consider a microservice(which support Rest), If system does not support concurrency then each incoming request will be executed on at a time meaning a user will have to wait for sometime before all the request before his request has been served , We all know this is not the case , So whats actually happening , Each incoming request is running simulataneously with other that is called concurrency executing sub task simaltaneously.
+Consider a microservice(which support Rest), If system does not support concurrency then each incoming request will be executed one at a time meaning a user will have to wait for sometime before all the request before his request has been served , We all know this is not the case , So whats actually happening , Each incoming request is running simulataneously with other that is called concurrency executing sub task simaltaneously.

 But Wait Whats is Parallism then
 # Parellelism